robotomize/robotomize.me/robotomize.me/content/about.md

 ## Open source

+[go-ratelimiter](https://github.com/robotomize/go-ratelimiter) - A super easy rate limiting package for Go.
+Package provide Store interface, for which you can use your own implementations

+--

 [SOD](https://github.com/robotomize/sod) - 🥷 Service with built-in database to recognize anomalies in vector data in real time.
 The project uses the LOF+KDtree machine learning algorithm, which does not require pre-training.